 We use this conversion function within the define-16bit macro.
 This macro takes two arguments: the name of a new function (ID), and the name of an existing function (PROC-ID).
 Then we use compose1 to combine our mod-16bit with PROC-ID.
 So when we say:

 We’re making a new function where each component function is applied in order from right to left:

-There’d be nothing wrong with writing our macro using this explicit lambda expression; compose1 is just the sleeker notation. + The 1 in compose1 refers to the number of arguments the composed function accepts.
-If we needed to accept more arguments, we could use compose.
+There’d be nothing wrong with writing our macro using this explicit lambda expression; compose1 is just the sleeker notation.

 With this helper macro in hand, we can make short work of our 16-bit operations: